thegooddocsproject/templates/quickstarts/quickstart-template.md

 - [Part 2](#part-2-taskname)
 - [Part n](#part-n-taskname)

-:information_source: (Optional) Link each part to its corresponding section for easy access
+:information_source: (Optional) Link each part to its corresponding section for easy access.

 It is intended for {audience}.
 It assumes that you have basic knowledge of:
 - Concept 1